silvacms/documentation/source/silva/buildout.rst

 a test site, and then do the upgrade procedure on the copy.
 After checking that everything on your site works, you can do the same procedure on your production site.
-This is especially recommended for upgrades that jump between versions, and for major release of Silva.
+This is especially recommended for upgrades that jump between versions, and for major releases of Silva.

 .. note::